 I went the DIY route and made covers for all my RV windows.
 Not only are they great for heat control, but they also add another layer of privacy indoors during the day when you want to keep drapes and blinds open.
 Plus, the fabric isn’t solid, so air moves through to ventilate the RV interior if I slide open a window.

 I highly suggest you purchase your material and snap sets from EZ Snap.
-The Encapsulated Thermo-Weave material is unlike other shade cloth I have seen, and it’s super durable.
+The Encapsulated Thermo-Weave material is unlike any other shade cloth I have seen, and it’s super durable.

-The snap sets you to get with the kit install around the perimeter of your windows and adhere through a sticky tape or by screwing them on.
+The snap sets you to get with the kit installed around the perimeter of your windows and adhere through a sticky tape or by screwing them on.
 As I repainted my Class C motorhome exterior, I went with the screw-on version as I was unsure if the sticky tape would hold.

 I spaced the snap base about every five inches around each window and then cut a piece of the shade material about an inch wider than the snaps.
 I then held up the material again and used a white colored pencil to mark where I needed to attach the other snap component of the set on the fabric.